Tigers vs. Owls: First Round Betting Trends, Record ATS, Home/Road Splits

 |142.1

-- Memphis has a 7-3 record against the spread while going 8-2 overall in its last 10 games.
+- Memphis has a 7-3 record against the spread while finishing 8-2 overall in its past 10 contests.

-- In their past 10 contests, the Tigers have hit the over four times.
+- The Tigers have hit the over in four of their past 10 contests.

+- Florida Atlantic is 5-5 against the spread and 9-1 overall in its past 10 contests.

+- The Owls have gone over the total in six of their last 10 contests.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.